cdozdil/OptiScaler/Spoofing.md

 #### vulkan-spoofer
 Alternatively for spoofing `GetPhysicalDeviceProperties` checks vulkan-spoofer can be used.
 This mod reports your GPU as RTX 4090.
-Compatiblity is a bit hit and miss, works for No Man's Sky but not working with Doom Eternal.
+Compatiblity is a bit hit and miss, works for No Man's Sky (not working with latest streamline patch) but not working with Doom Eternal.
 ##### Usage
 Just place version.dll file next to games executable.
 ##### Link